HC.SVNT.DRACONES

 And then came the swindle.

-His last-minute demands were met with barely concealed contempt.
+These last-minute demands were met with barely concealed contempt.
 The Chief produced a pigskin pouch from the strongbox in his drawer and tossed it onto the desk in front of him: you can take it or leave it.

 Player did him one better, crossing both his arms and his legs, all the while pretending not to listen.
 Annie smiled.
-The old gentleman quietly picked his nose.
+The elderly gentleman quietly rubbed his knuckles.
+The official stared in disbelief, but the merchant held his ground.

 At length, the Chief sighed and opened his drawer and, leaning forward, unhappily loosened the purse strings.
-The greasy smirk this brought to the merchant's face left W Regis nearly rattling in his carapace.
+The greasy smirk this brought to the merchant’s face left W Regis verily rattling in his carapace.

 Lulu shook her head: the Chief himself had to shake his head at the impertinence of it all.

-For a moment, the other was too astonished to respond, and in the interval the Chief reached back into the pouch, came up with another gleaming piece of silver, and dropped it into the slot with the first.
+For a moment, the other was too astonished to respond, and in the interval the Chief reached back into the pouch, came up with another gleaming piece of silver—and dropped it into the slot with the first.

 At last the man found voice enough to utter a sharp, panicked cry, and before the Chief could reach back in again he snatched the pouch away and fled the room, a secretary scurrying after with his receipt.